ONETS: Online Network Slice Broker From Theory to Practice: Related Work

 \section{Related Work}

 Network slicing is currently a very hot topic in the 5G research community given its business relevance~\cite{alliance2015description} and the recent definition by 3GPP of the architecture \cite{23.799}.
-Network virtualization though is not a new topic and several solutions supporting virtualization of network resources have been already designed for LTE optimizing network resource utilization and improving QoE.
+Network virtualization though is not a new topic and several solutions supporting virtualization of network resources have been already designed to optimize network resource utilization and improve QoE.